Electro-Corp/FightingGame/README.md

 ```

 ### On Event functions
-Stellar Fortress currently has the follwing functions that can optionally be added to be called on a specfic event: <br>
+Mosiac currently has the follwing functions that can optionally be added to be called on a specfic event: <br>
 * onKeyPressed

 ### `onKeyPressed`